ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 In order to use the type checker, mount a configuration specification along with this plugin.
 There are already a lot of commonly used keywords supported out of the box specified in the file [prelude.ini](/src/plugins/typechecker/typechecker/prelude.ini).
-Usually one wants to mount that file as well beforehand so the standard configuration.
+Usually one wants to mount that file as well beforehand for the standard configuration.

 `kdb mount prelude.ini spec/<path>/spec/elektra ini`
 `kdb mount <specification> spec/<path> <storage plugin to read the specification> typechecker`